bluewhalesystems/sold/README.md

 The "sold" linker is a commercial version of the [mold](https://github.com/rui314/mold) linker.
-Unlike the mold linker whose license is AGPL, the sold linker is available under an ordinary, per-user, per-month/year commercial license.
-The sold linker is the best option for organizations who don't want to use AGPL'ed programs.
+Unlike the mold linker whose license is AGPL, the sold linker is available under an ordinary, per-user, per-month/year commercial license. sold is a superset of mold; in addition to all the mold's features, sold supports macOS/iOS.

-Except for the product names and their licenses, sold and mold are the same program.

 Please see the [End User Agreement License](LICENSE.md) for the details about licensing terms.
 You can purchase a subscription or obtain an evaluation